Raj-Pathak-LM10/lowstock-privacy/index.md

 ## Your rights

-You may request access to or deletion of your data at any time by emailing [your email].
+You may request access to or deletion of your data at any time by emailing [lowstockalerts.support@gmail.com].
 Uninstalling the app achieves the same result immediately.

 ## Changes